bynanex/Eac-Be-Vgk-Kernel-Injector/README.md

-Working Injector For All Eac/Be Games Fully UD On BE | Eac Is Unsure Tested In FN,Apex.Tarkov Ps Dont Forget To Change Bytes In Bytes.h To Ur DLL

-UPDATE>

-I last 2 Days With S4Mapper From UC
+Injector For Eac/Be/Vgk Tested In Fn,Valo,Pubg